foreverLoveWisdom/google_search_extractor/README.md

 development:
   pool: <%= ENV.fetch("RAILS_MAX_THREADS") { 20 } %>
 ```

 - You can replace `20` with a different value that suits your needs.
 For more information on connection pooling, please refer to the [Rails configuration guide](https://guides.rubyonrails.org/configuring.html#database-pooling).

 ### 🛠️ Installation:

-- Temporarily disable yarn build-related process in foreman and remove yarn build script due to a yarn script build bug.
+- Temporarily disable yarn build-related process in `foreman` and remove `yarn build script` due to a yarn script build bug 🕷.
 I will investigate further.🤔
 - Clone this repository.
 - Run `yard install` to install the dependencies.
 - Run `bundle install` to install the required gems.